Illinois Institute of Technology Academic Campus: Impact

 Stuart Hall, one of the later buildings on campus, was influenced by Mies's architecture.

 The Mies buildings' designs were stark and unornamented, in contrast to the elaborate structures of earlier campuses.
 The design and layout of the IIT campus (particularly Mies's buildings) influenced those of other modernist college campuses across the United States, such as the University of St. Thomas, Air Force Academy, and University of Illinois Chicago.
 Previous colleges had had more traditional designs or were laid out around a quadrangle.
 Even Frank Lloyd Wright's Florida Southern College campus—"Child of the Sun", designed around the same time that Mies was hired—had differed greatly from the IIT campus.
 The architect Eero Saarinen cited the IIT Academic Campus's layout as having influenced his own design for the General Motors Technical Center in Warren, Michigan.

 In 1976, the American Institute of Architects named the IIT campus one of the 200 most significant works of architecture in the United States.
 It was less well-regarded among American college students, who, in the late 1990s, ranked it as the country's "least beautiful campus".
-Reflecting the disparity in opinions between architects and students, a 2002 guidebook by the The Princeton Review wrote that the campus was ranked in Travel + Leisure magazine as a top travel destination for architecture fans, but that it was still unattractive.
+Reflecting the disparity in opinions between architects and students, a 2002 guidebook by The Princeton Review wrote that the campus was ranked in Travel + Leisure magazine as a top travel destination for architecture fans, but that it was still unattractive.

 The IIT campus was added to the National Register of Historic Places in 2005.
 Several buildings also have local landmark designation.
 Crown Hall was named a Chicago Landmark in 1997, and it was individually added to the NRHP as a National Historic Landmark in 2001 because of its architectural significance.
 The Main Building and Machinery Hall were also designated as Chicago Landmarks in 2004.
 Also on the campus is the Armour Research Foundation Reactor, an experimental reactor that was designated as a Nuclear Historic Landmark in 2025.